 Understanding the risks hummingbirds face can help birders learn how to help these flying jewels.
 To give a helping hand to hummingbirds:

-- Support habitat conservation through donations to appropriate organizations, and choose tropical products such as shade-grown coffee that are produced with conservation in mind.
+- Support habitat conservation through donations to appropriate organizations, and choose tropical products such as shade-grown coffee and chocolate that are produced with conservation in mind.

-- Minimize pesticide use on your landscaping or choose organic insect control methods.
+- Minimize pesticide use on your landscaping and garden, or choose organic insect control methods if necessary.
 Never spray insecticides near hummingbird feeders.

-- Keep cats indoors and take steps to discourage feral cats in your backyard to protect hummingbirds and other backyard birds.
+- Keep cats indoors and take steps to discourage feral cats in your yard to protect hummingbirds and other backyard birds.

 - Take steps to prevent bird-window collisions by placing hummingbird feeders appropriately in relation to windows and breaking up window reflections near where the birds feed.